 Money and Climate Change

 It may not feel like it, but where you keep your money and how you invest it can make a big difference for the climate.
-The financial institutions you choose to keep your money with or invest your pension with may be bank rolling the climate crisis.
-As a consumer, the decision you make with your money can therefore have a major impact on the environment.
+This is because the financial institutions you choose to keep your money with or invest your pension with may be bank rolling the climate crisis.
+As a citizen, the decision you make with your money can therefore have a major impact on the environment.
 Here we will explore which banks are investing in fossil fuels and making climate change worse and where and how you can move your current accounts, saving account or cash ISAs and pension funds to have the greatest positive impact.

 Since the signing of the Paris Agreement at the end of 2015, when every nation on Earth committed to limiting warming to 1.5oC, the world’s 60 biggest banks have invested over $3.8 trillion in fossil fuels.
 A report spearheaded by Rainforest Action Network, looked at how much these banks have invested in fossil fuel projects, through their lending, underwriting of debt and equity issuance.
 The level of finance flowing to fossil fuels has been increasing year on year, with the exception of 2020, although this was more due to the Coronavirus pandemic than a change in consciousness by these banks.
 They found that by far the worst financer of fossil fuels is JPMorgan Chase, the giant of American banking, but in the list are also many well-known British high street banks.
 You can see in the table below how these banks ranked and how much they have invested in fossil fuels.